The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 • The interface still feels like traditional engineering software.

-Great for collaboration; not ideal for rapid, iterative tinkering.
+Great for collaboration; not ideal for rapid, iterative tinkering and unstable internet.

 Fusion 360